-Hale Kuawehi Project (U.S. - 100% ownership)
+Hale Kuawehi Solar Project (U.S. - 100% ownership)

-The Hale Kuawehi project is a 30 MWAC solar energy project with a 120 MWh of battery storage located on the island of Hawaii, in the state of Hawaii.
-In January 2019, the Corporation secured a 25-year power purchase agreement for dispatchable energy, which provides a fixed price with the Hawaii Electric Light Company, for the electricity to be produced at the Hale Kuawehi project.
+The Hale Kuawehi Solar Project is a 30 MW{AC} solar energy project with a 120 MWh of battery storage located on the island of Hawaii, in the state of Hawaii.
+In January 2019, the Corporation secured a 25-year PPA for dispatchable energy, which provides a fixed price with the Hawaii Electric Light Company, for the electricity to be produced at the Hale Kuawehi Hydro Project.
 The project is expected to achieve COD in 2022.
-The agreement is subject to approval by the Public Utilities Commission of Hawaii, which has not been obtained as of the date hereof.
+The agreement has been approved by the Public Utilities Commission of Hawaii.

-Paeahu Project (U.S. - 100% ownership)
+Paeahu Solar Project (U.S. - 100% ownership)

-The Paeahu project is a 15 MWAC solar energy project with a 60 MWh of battery storage located on the island of Maui, in the state of Hawaii.
-In January 2019, the Corporation secured a 25-year power purchase agreement for dispatchable energy, which provides a fixed price with the Maui Electric Company, for the electricity to be produced at the Paeahu project.
+The Paeahu Solar Project is a 15 MW{AC} solar energy project with a 60 MWh of battery storage located on the island of Maui, in the state of Hawaii.
+In January 2019, the Corporation secured a 25-year PPA for dispatchable energy, which provides a fixed price with the Maui Electric Company, for the electricity to be produced at the Paeahu Solar Project.
 The project is expected to achieve COD in 2022.
-The agreement is subject to approval by the Public Utilities Commission of Hawaii, which has not been obtained as of the date hereof.
+The agreement is still subject to approval by the Public Utilities Commission of Hawaii, which has not been obtained as of the date hereof.
 Prospective Projects

-As of February 27, 2019, with a combined potential gross installed capacity of 8,147 MW, all the Prospective Projects are in various stages of development.
-Some Prospective Projects are targeted toward specific current or future Requests for Proposals.
-Other Prospective Projects are maintained or continue to advance and will be available for future requests for proposals yet to be announced or are targeted toward negotiated power purchase agreements with public utilities or other creditworthy counterparties in Canada or in other countries such as France, the U.S., Chile and Iceland.
+As of February 26, 2020, with a combined potential gross installed capacity of 7,115 MW the prospective projects are in various stages of development (the "Prospective Projects").
+Some Prospective Projects are targeted toward specific current or future RFPs.
+Other Prospective Projects are maintained or continue to advance and will be available for future requests for proposals yet to be announced or are targeted toward negotiated PPAs with public utilities or other creditworthy counterparties in Canada or in other countries such as France, the U.S. and Chile.
 There is no certainty that any Prospective Project will be realized.